what3words/w3w-swift-components/Documentation/Autosuggest/options.md

 focus(CLLocationCoordinate2D)
 ----------------

-We strongy suggest usage of at least the focus option, especailly for voice, to help autosuggest rank results more accurately.
+We strongly suggest usage of at least the focus option, especially for voice, to help autosuggest rank results more accurately.

 The what3words system was designed with this in mind keeping similar sounding addresses as far apart as possible in order to reduce error of misunderstanding by humans and computers.